 You must file for the P/NP option by September 30, 2018.
 Once you decide to go for P/NP, you cannot change back to a letter grade.
 If you are taking this course as part of a certificate program, you can probably still take the class P/NP.
 Check with a counselor to be sure.

 The instructor will post announcements on the “Instructor Announcements” page in Canvas throughout the semester.
 Canvas notifies students according to their preferred Notification Preferences.

-All assignments are due at 11:59pm Pacific time on the Sunday corresponding to the due date.
+All assignments are due at 11:59pm PST on the Tuesday corresponding to the due date.
 A late submission will receive a 10% penalty for each week it is late.
 Submissions more than two weeks late are not accepted without prior written arrangement.